 Succession planning has often been an activity fraught with pitfalls and difficulties in all types of business organisation, from large to small.

-In small and medium-sized organisations, time and resources are often under pressure and therefore succession planning is often left until it's too late.
-Consequently, counter offering a leaver is seen as a viable option to gain six months before inevitable replacement.
+In small and medium-sized organisations, time and resources are often under pressure, and therefore succession planning is often left until it's too late.
+Consequently, counter-offering a leaver is seen as a viable option to gain six months before inevitable replacement.

 In large organisations with well-developed talent management functions, succession planning can be plagued with other issues such as sheer size, visibility, political manoeuvring, hoarding (line management not wishing to lose talent to other parts of the organisation), silo's, language issues etc., and that is before we even come to culture differences in new acquisitions.

-There are many good articles and books out there that talk about the hows and whys of succession planning and I won't repeat them here, suffice to say, a clear and effective talent management policy around succession is as essential now as it ever was and those academies of excellence such as GE, IBM, Honeywell, P&G etc remain successful.
+There are many good articles and books out there that talk about the hows and whys of succession planning, and I won't repeat them here.
+Suffice to say, a clear and effective talent management policy around succession is as essential now as it ever was and those academies of excellence such as GE, IBM, Honeywell, P&G etc. remain successful.

-Consequently, unless the CEO has laid out a clear plan to exit, the team become frustrated and impatient and listen to other opportunities as they are presented to them.
-Even if the CEO has an exit plan and an anointed successor, the other team members may quickly exit leaving the successor with sizeable holes in their board.
-These holes need to be plugged quickly.
+Consequently, unless the CEO has laid out a clear plan to exit, the team becomes frustrated and impatient and listen to other opportunities as they are presented.
+Even if the CEO has an exit plan and an anointed successor the other team members may quickly exit, leaving the successor with sizeable holes in the board.
+These holes need to be plugged immediately.

-The second and perhaps more significant issue that many large well-established organisations face, is competition from the highly disruptive, fast-moving tech sector.
+The second, and perhaps more significant issue, that many large well-established organisations face is competition from the highly disruptive, fast-moving tech sector.
 How do you change the focus of a major corporation using internal talent that views the world through their traditional corporate frame?
 In a world of increasingly flexible workforces, how flexible are major corporations?

-So, in addition to developing a robust and diverse internal talent pool, organisations increasingly find that they need to develop an external talent pool of motivated, engaged and culturally aligned individuals that can be called in at short notice.
+So, in addition to developing a robust and diverse internal talent pool, organisations increasingly find that they need to establish an external talent pool of motivated, engaged and culturally aligned individuals that can be called in at short notice.

 Jordan Sheppard has been listening to these concerns from CEOs and CHROs for many years and has been helping their clients to develop live and active talent pools to assist these corporations through transformation and change.